2tvto147/CSNotes/React.md

     "And a fifth one",
   ];

-  // Hook, a funciton that allows us to tap into React's features like state
+  // Hook, a function that allows us to tap into React's features like state
   // useState is a hook that allows us to manage state in functional components const [selectedIndex, setSelectedIndex] = useState(-1);